 Chapter 5: Meu

-Soirja shook her head to think about it.
+Soirja shook her head and decided not to think about it.
 She continued to prepare breakfast as she waited for Scurra to snap out of her spell.
-After a minute, Scurra looked about the kitchen.
-She turned to her mother and hung her head, as if she should be ashamed.

-"Sorry.
-I wasn't myself," she said as she often did when these things were witnessed.
+After a minute, Scurra looked about the kitchen, noticed the gaze of her mother, then turned and hanged her head.
+"I wasn't myself," she said as she often did when these things were witnessed.

 Scurra stood and joined her mother in preparation of the meal.

 "What did you see?"
 Soirja asked.

 Scurra shook her head.
 "Nothing," she claimed as she stared out the window.
 This was common.
 Neither of her children liked to talk much of the visions they witnessed as they suffered these spells.

 Later that day, a letter came by post.
 It was from Krumpus.
 Scurra read it with a muttered curse.

 Scurra passed the letter to her mother.
 "Your son is on one of his adventures again," Scurra stated.
 "I have to go west."